mgeletka/nmt-experiments/Readme.md

 # NMT experiment - BASE- MODEL-CZENG
 ## Experiment description
-In this experiment we trained base vaswani transformer model for machine transloation from czech to english We used same architecture and similar hyperparameters as in this [paper](https://arxiv.org/abs/1806.00187) with it's its [Github](https://github.com/pytorch/fairseq/blob/master/examples/scaling_nmt/README.md)
+In this experiment we trained base vaswani transformer model for machine translation from english to czech We used same architecture and similar hyperparameters as in this [paper](https://arxiv.org/abs/1806.00187) with it's its [Github](https://github.com/pytorch/fairseq/blob/master/examples/scaling_nmt/README.md)

 ## Data description